forem/forem/docs/deployment.md

 ### Stage 2: Deploying

 If the build was kicked off from a pull request being created or updated this stage will do nothing.
-If the branch has been merged with master, then this stage will kick off a deploy.
+If the branch has been merged into master with the `[deploy]` flag, then this stage will kick off a deploy.
 The deploy will run in its own job deploying our application to Heroku.

 Prior to deploying the code, Heroku will run database migrations, Elasticsearch updates, and do some final checks(more information below) to make sure